batzner/meanpress/README.md

 ## Installation
 1. Install `node (v6.9.2)` and `npm (v3.10.9)` by [downloading the installer](https://nodejs.org/en/download/).
 2. Install and run the [mongoDB community server](https://server.js.mongodb.com/download-center#community).
 Create a database.
-3. Run `npm install` in the project's root directory.
+3. Run `npm install` and `npm install --prefix public/javascripts/lib` in the project's root directory.
 4. Set the mongoDB URL in `server/config/general.js` and set `REGISTRATION_ENABLED: true`.
 5. Run `npm start` and go to `localhost:3000`.